cs31415/cs31415.github.io/writings/Northern California Diary.md

 There were informational placards  about the instruments used by surveyors, the history of railroads, and the businessmen who had the vision to build it.
 People like Leland Stanford, the founder of Stanford university, who was also a California governor and US senator, in addition to being a railroad magnate.
 Was he a visionary businessman or a robber baron, asks the placard.
 I suspect the answer depends on your political leanings, and might have shades of gray.

-We inspect the interior of a mail car, a goods car transporting Sunkist oranges, a luxury car.
+We inspect the interior of a mail car, a goods car transporting Sunkist oranges and a luxury car.
 An orange red X6051 diesel locomotive is very impressive and  quintessentially American.
 It is overpoweringly huge.
-The typical American megalomania.
+The typical American megalomania at work.

 The 2nd floor is entirely devoted to toy trains of various sizes.
 There is a large glass enclosed display of working toy trains.
 I am especially impressed by the microscopic Z scale models which are built to 1:220 ratio.
 There are lots of intricate models of mining towns, pirate towns, small towns built around the railroad.
 Some of these are so detailed, they must have taken years to build.
 I would never have the patience for it, but I can certainly appreciate the effort and passion.